saasey/pnode/README.md

 # Roborouter
-Here is the beginning of your best PHP routing and balancing system.
+Here is the beginning of your best PHP routing and balancing/DDOS slow-down system.
 Please, allow yourself to get comfy.

 PHP Experts: Founder Packs are now being taken up in order to supplement the beginning phases of media and other relevant sources of advertising.
 The Packs are $25.
 Your task is to lower the complexity and make it faster than it is.
 Also, documentation and new modules are welcome.